How to Send Email Notifications from ESP32 using CircuitDigest Cloud

 Issue 5: Upload Fails or “Failed to Connect” Error

-In this project, we demonstrated how the ESP32 can be integrated with an ultrasonic sensor and the CircuitDigest Cloud Email Notification API to create a real-time alert system.
+This project demonstrates that sending email alerts from ESP32 does not require complex SMTP setup or heavyweight libraries.
+It can be integrated with an ultrasonic sensor and the CircuitDigest Cloud Email Notification API to create a real-time alert system.
 By continuously monitoring distance and triggering email notifications when a predefined threshold is crossed, the system provides timely and reliable alerts without the need for manual supervision.
 This project gives the flexibility of cloud-based notification services and their importance in modern IoT applications.
 With minimal hardware and a structured cloud API, the system can be easily extended to support more complex monitoring and automation scenarios, making it suitable for both learning purposes and practical real-world implementations.

 1. What is the purpose of using the Email Notification API in this project?